iter8-tools/iter8/mkdocs/docs/tutorials/deployments/slo-validation-ghaction.md

 # SLO Validation with Auto GH Actions Trigger
 !!! tip "Validate SLOs and automatically trigger a GitHub Actions workflow"
-    **Problem:** You have a new version of an app.
-You want to verify that it satisfies latency and error rate SLOs and promote it to production as the stable version in a GitOps-y manner by triggering a GitHub Actions workflow.
+    **Problem**: You have a Kubernetes app.
+You want to verify that it satisfies latency and error rate SLOs and automatically trigger a GitHub Actions workflow based on the result.

-    **Solution:** In this tutorial, you will [dark launch](../../concepts/buildingblocks.md#dark-launch) the new version of your app along with an Iter8 experiment.
-Iter8 will [validate that the new satisfies latency and error-based objectives (SLOs)](../../concepts/buildingblocks.md#slo-validation) using [built-in metrics](../../metrics/builtin.md) and [automatically trigger a GitHub Actions workflow](../../concepts/buildingblocks.md#version-promotion).
+    **Solution**: In this tutorial, you will launch a Kubernetes app along with an Iter8 experiment.
+Iter8 will [validate that the app satisfies latency and error-based objectives (SLOs)](../../concepts/buildingblocks.md#slo-validation) using [built-in metrics](../../metrics/builtin.md).
+During this validation, Iter8 will generate HTTP GET requests for the app.
+Once Iter8 verifies that the app satisfies SLOs, it will [automatically trigger a GitHub Actions workflow](../../concepts/buildingblocks.md#version-promotion).

     ![SLO Validation GitHub Action Trigger](../../images/slo-validation-ghaction.png)